 If my first outing was a bit of a trial by fire, the second is about as ideal a stalking...

 Since the inception of my journey into deer stalking, I had taken a basic qualification, applied...

 Having finally got my hands on my new Sako rifle, and spent a couple of hours fiddling around with...

 Browse my recommendations for must have kitchen items, or if you'd just like to show your support, visit our teespring where you can get your hands on some boneyard merch!

-The links here are Amazon affiliate links.
-When you use those links, Amazon gives me a small percentage of the sale, while still giving you the lowest possible pricing.
+The links here are affiliate links.
+When you use those links, the vendor gives me a small percentage of the sale, while still giving you the lowest possible pricing.
 The small amount that this generates allows me to continue to devoting time to creating content.
 I will never recommend anything I don't whole-heartedly believe in, and I will always be absolutely transparent about any financial interests I may have in products that are featured in any of my content.
 Our full range of products can be found on our store page.

 - Bradley Hasse

 No joke, it was one of the finest meals I’ve ever made myself.
 The sauce was exquisite

 Excellent!
 This was as good as the chef Masterclass videos I’ve been watching.